yasirusama61/yasirusama61/README.md

 1. **Dataset**: *LG 18650HG2 Li-ion Battery Data and Example Deep Neural Network xEV SOC Estimator Script*, by Philip Kollmeyer, Carlos Vidal, Mina Naguib, and Michael Skells at McMaster University.
 DOI: [10.17632/cp3473x7xv.3](https://doi.org/10.17632/cp3473x7xv.3)
 2. **Acknowledgments**: Special thanks to the contributors and researchers who have inspired my work in battery technology.

 Thank you for visiting my profile!
-Feel free to reach out if you'd like to discuss AI, battery management, or potential collaborations.
+Feel free to reach out if you'd like to discuss AI, battery management, Agile practices, or potential collaborations.
 Let’s build the future of sustainable energy together!